rsveldema/dist_build/README.md

 sh generate_dist_build_executable.sh
 ```

+NOTE: when running pyinstaller you might see an error: "SyntaxError: invalid syntax" come by.
+This is a problem in pyinstaller not recognizing the newer async syntax.
+This can be ignored.

 Next adapt the config.json to add your include dirs (in the config.json on the development machine) and prefered number of cores to use (on the build machines).